deeppavlov/DeepPavlov/docs/components/popularity_ranking.rst

 Popularity Ranker
 =================

-Popularity Ranker re-ranks results obtained via :doc:`my document <../tfidf_ranking>` using information about the number of article views.
+Popularity Ranker re-ranks results obtained via :doc:`TF-IDF Ranker <tfidf_ranking>` using information about the number of article views.
 The number of Wikipedia articles views is an open piece of information which can be obtained via `Wikimedia REST API <https://wikimedia.org/api/rest_v1/>`_.
 We assigned a mean number of views for the period since 2017/11/05 to 2018/11/05 to each article in our